Last updated on January 16, 2026

 Let’s explore them one by one.

-Light Requirements
+ZZ Plant Light & Sunlight Requirements

-Best Light for Healthy ZZ Growth
+Best Light Conditions for Healthy ZZ Plant Growth

 ZZ plants prefer indirect light rather than harsh sunlight, which can scorch their leaves and cause brown spots.
 Placing them near a north- or east-facing window usually gives them just the right amount of brightness to thrive.